Microsoft/azure-docs.cs-cz/articles/service-fabric/service-fabric-scale-up-node-type.md

 $subscriptionID="<your subscription ID>"

 # sign in to your Azure account and select your subscription
-Login-AzureRmAccount -SubscriptionId $subscriptionID
+Login-AzAccount -SubscriptionId $subscriptionID

 # Create a new resource group for your deployment and give it a name and a location.
-New-AzureRmResourceGroup -Name $groupname -Location $clusterloc
+New-AzResourceGroup -Name $groupname -Location $clusterloc

 # Deploy the two node type cluster.
-New-AzureRmResourceGroupDeployment -ResourceGroupName $groupname -TemplateParameterFile "C:\temp\cluster\Deploy-2NodeTypes-2ScaleSets.parameters.json" `
+New-AzResourceGroupDeployment -ResourceGroupName $groupname -TemplateParameterFile "C:\temp\cluster\Deploy-2NodeTypes-2ScaleSets.parameters.json" `
     -TemplateFile "C:\temp\cluster\Deploy-2NodeTypes-2ScaleSets.json" -Verbose

 # Connect to the cluster and check the cluster health.